next up previous contents

 If configure doesn't find the compiler, or if you get Error loading shared libraries at run time, you may have forgotten to execute the script that sets up the correct PATH and library path.
 Unless your system manager has done this for you, you should execute the appropriate script – located in the directory containing the compiler executable – in your initialization files.
 Consult the documentation provided by Intel.

-On Intel CPUs it is very convenient to use Intel MKL libraries (freely available at https://software.intel.com/en-us/performance-libraries).
-MKL libraries can be used also with non-Intel compilers.
-They work also for AMD CPU, selecting the appropriate machine-optimized libraries: see ``Linux PCs with AMD processors''.
+On Intel CPUs it is very convenient to use Intel MKL libraries (freely available together with the Intel compiler at https://software.intel.com).
+They can be used also with non-Intel compilers.
+With gfortran, one has to link -lmkl_gf_lp64 instead of -lmkl_intel_lp64 (configure should take care of it).

 http://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/.